jaovitubr/mydata-filter-mysql/README.md

 ## Usage

-Transform a filter string to a Mysql query
+Transform a filter query string into a MySQL WHERE clause query

 ```javascript
 import { ParseSync } from "mydata-filter";